The McDonald College: Performing arts

 Students choose a core area of study from acting, classical ballet, dance music or musical theatre.
-The selected core area will be studied for four days per week, two hours per day.
-On the fifth day students choose and elective area of study from classical ballet, acting, tap dance, music or sport for two hours.
+The selected core area will be studied for four days per week (Monday, Wednesday, Thursday, Friday), two hours per day.
+On the fifth day (Tuesday) students choose and elective area of study from classical ballet, acting, tap dance, music or sport for two hours.